propelledanalytics/Tutorials/docs/index.md

 - [https://github.com/propelledanalytics/Tutorials](https://github.com/propelledanalytics/Tutorials)

-# SparkSQL.jl Tutorial Setup
+## Top 3 benefits of using the SparkSQL.jl Julia package:
+SparkSQL.jl enables Julia programs to work with Apache Spark data using just SQL.
+Here are the top 3 reasons why data science work:

+1. Julia is a modern programming language that has state-of-the art data science packages and is much faster than Python.

+2. Apache Spark is one of the world's most ubiquitous open-source big data processing platforms.
+SparkSQL.jl allows Julia programmers to create Spark applications in Julia.

+3. Used together Julia and Apache Spark form the ultimate data science platform.
+SparkSQL.jl makes it happen.

+## Introduction to SparkSQL.jl tutorial:
 The "Tutorials_SparkSQL" folder has the Julia Pluto notebook tutorials and sample data.
-To run the Pluto notebook tutorial you must setup Apache Spark and your Julia environment:
+To run the Pluto notebook tutorial, setup Apache Spark and your Julia environment:

 1. Install Apache Spark 3.1.1 or later: [http://spark.apache.org/downloads.html](https://adoptopenjdk.net/)
 2. Install either OpenJDK 8 or 11: [https://adoptopenjdk.net/](https://adoptopenjdk.net/)